 The Lawn is a large grassy area that is just perfect for picnics or to relax in the sun.
-With a children’s play area, a Stokes cafe and panoramic views of lower Lincoln, it is well worth checking out.
-Located on Union Road, opposite the West Gate of Lincoln Castle.
+With a children’s play area, a Stokes café and panoramic views of lower Lincoln, it is well worth checking out.
+It is located on Union Road, opposite the West Gate of the castle.

 The Arboretum is a delightful Grade II listed park, with beautifully landscaped gardens, fountains, play area and café.
 Although it is the furthest away of the three parks, it is still less than a 10 minute walk from the cathedral and is certainly worth the effort.
 In good weather, it is the perfect place to have a picnic.
 Access to The Arboretum is from both Lindum Terrace and Monks Road.
 It is well signposted from the Cathedral Quarter.